Greg-Smulko/jira-issues-importer/README.md

 1. Right-click `XML` and select `Save link as...` (do not click it directly when exporting lots of data, otherwise your browser may die)

+## Attachments

+Attachments are stored on a disk, i.e. in `/var/jira/data/attachments/PRO` folder (a folder per project).

 # Misc

 * Delete all default labels added to a new GitHub repo with: